BestJuly/Pretext-Contrastive-Learning/readme.md

 # Pretext-Contrastive Learning: Toward Good Practices in Self-supervised Video Representation Leaning
 Codes are in refactoring.

-Currently support PCL(VCP).
+Currently support PCL(VCP), the performance after refactoring is in evaluation ...

-For VCOP and 3DRotNet, codes are in refactoring.
+For VCOP and 3DRotNet, codes are still in refactoring.
 Coming soon ...

 ## Highlights